Millennials: Date and age range definitions

-Oxford Living Dictionaries describes a millennial as a person "born between the early 1980s and the late 1990s."
-Merriam-Webster Dictionary defines millennial as "a person born in the 1980s or 1990s."
+Oxford Living Dictionaries describes a millennial as a person "born between the early 1980s and the late 1990s".
+Merriam-Webster Dictionary defines millennial as "a person born in the 1980s or 1990s".
 Jonathan Rauch, senior fellow at the Brookings Institution, wrote for The Economist in 2018 that "generations are squishy concepts", but the 1981 to 1996 birth cohort is a "widely accepted" definition for millennials.
-Reuters also state that the "widely accepted definition" is 1981–1996.
+Encyclopædia Britannica defines millennials as "the term used to describe a person born between 1981 and 1996, though different sources can vary by a year or two."
+The U.S. Census have said that "there is no official start and end date for when millennials were born" and they do not officially define millennials, but noted in 2022 that millennials are "colloquially defined as the cohort born from 1981 to 1996."

-Likewise, the Pew Research Center defines millennials as the people born from 1981 to 1996, choosing these dates for "key political, economic and social factors", including the September 11 terrorist attacks, the 2003 invasion of Iraq, Great Recession, and Internet explosion.
-The United States Library of Congress explains that "defining generations is not an exact science", although cites Pew's 1981–1996 definition to define millennials.
-Various media outlets and statistical organizations have cited Pew's definition including Time magazine, BBC, The Washington Post, The New York Times, The Wall Street Journal, PBS, The Los Angeles Times, The Guardian, the United States Bureau of Labor Statistics, and Statistics Canada.
-The Brookings Institution defines the millennial generation as people born from 1981 to 1996, as does Gallup, Federal Reserve Board, American Psychological Association, CBS, and ABC Australia.
+The Pew Research Center defines millennials as the people born from 1981 to 1996, choosing these dates for "key political, economic and social factors", including memory of the 11 September terrorist attacks, and impact of the war on terror, Great Recession, and rise of the Internet.
+The United States Library of Congress explains that date ranges are 'subjective' and the traits of each cohort are generalized based around common economic, social, or political factors that happened during formative years.
+They acknowledge disagreements, complaints over date ranges, generation names, and the overgeneralized "personality" of each generation.
+However, they cite Pew's 1981–1996 definition to define millennials.
+Various media outlets, think tanks, and statistical organizations have cited or used the 1981–1996 definition, including the United States Bureau of Labor Statistics, Brookings Institution, Gallup, the Federal Reserve Board, and Statistics Canada.

-Australia's McCrindle Research uses 1980–1994 as Generation Y (millennial) birth years.
-The Australian Bureau of Statistics uses 1981-1995 to define Millennials in a 2021 Census report.
-Psychologist Jean Twenge defines millennials as those born 1980–1994.
-CNN reports that studies often use 1981–1996 to define millennials, but sometimes list 1980–2000.
-Although the United States Census Bureau have said that "there is no official start and end date for when millennials were born" and they do not officially define millennials, a U.S. Census publication in 2022 noted that Millennials are "colloquially defined as" the cohort born from 1981 to 1996, using this definition in a breakdown of Survey of Income and Program Participation (SIPP) data.
+Psychologist Jean Twenge defines millennials as those born from 1980 to 1994.
+Likewise, Australia's McCrindle Research uses 1980 to 1994 as Generation Y (millennial) birth years.
+The Australian Bureau of Statistics uses the years 1981 to 1995 to define millennials in a 2021 Census report.
+A 2023 report by the Population Reference Bureau defines millennials as those born from 1981 to 1999.
+CNN reports that studies sometimes define millennials as born between 1980 and 2000.
+A 2017 BBC report has also referred to this age range in reference to that used by National Records of Scotland.
 In the UK, the Resolution Foundation uses 1981–2000.
-Sociologist Elwood Carlson, who calls the generation "New Boomers", identified the birth years of 1983–2001, based on the upswing in births after 1983 and finishing with the "political and social challenges" that occurred after the September 11 terrorist acts.
-Author Neil Howe, co-creator of the Strauss–Howe generational theory, defines millennials as being born from 1982 to 2004.
+The U.S. Government Accountability Office defines millennials as those born between 1982 and 2000.
+Sociologist Elwood Carlson, who calls the generation "New Boomers", identified the birth years of 1983–2001, based on the upswing in births after 1983 and finishing with the "political and social challenges" that occurred after the 11 September terrorist acts.
+Author Neil Howe, co-creator of the Strauss–Howe generational theory, defines millennials as "born 1982–2005?".

 The cohorts born during the cusp years before and after millennials have been identified as "microgenerations" with characteristics of both generations.
 Names given to these cuspers include Xennials, Generation Catalano, the Oregon Trail Generation; Zennials and Zillennials, respectively.